OctopusDeploy/blog/blog/2020-10/deconstructing-blue-green-deployments/index.md

  - Octopus
 ---

-In addition to the standard deployment strategies of recreate or rolling natively implemented by Kubernetes, Octopus exposes the ability to perform blue/green deployments.
+ Octopus exposes the ability to perform blue/green deployments in addition to the standard deployment strategies of recreate or rolling natively implemented by Kubernetes.
 This tick box option allows individual Kubernetes deployments to be deployed in a blue/green fashion, complete with service cut over and a cleanup of old resources.

-But there are times when this checkbox approach doesn't work.
-If you want to halt the cut over to the new deployment to allow for manual testing, orchestrate multiple deployments (for example a frontend and backend application), or use feature branches, the you need to recreate the blue/green deployment process for yourself.
+But there are times when this checkbox approach is not flexible enough.
+If you want to halt the cut over to the new deployment to allow for manual testing, orchestrate multiple deployments (for example a frontend and backend application), or use feature branches, then you need to recreate the blue/green deployment process for yourself.

-In this blog post and associated screencast I'll show you how to recreate a blue/green deployment, and deploy a mock feature branch as an demonstration of the process.
+In this blog post and associated screencast I'll show you how to recreate a blue/green deployment, and deploy a mock feature branch as a demonstration of the process.

 ## Screencast